History of the Qing dynasty

 However, the large size of the Qing empire and its stagnating economy would soon start to take its toll.
-Corruption began an increasingly widespread issue, as Chinese officials such as Heshen regularly stole tax revenue and public funds, leading to widespread starvation among the Chinese public.
+Corruption became an increasingly widespread issue, as Chinese officials such as Heshen regularly stole tax revenue and public funds, leading to widespread starvation among the Chinese public.
 The Jiaqing Emperor attempted to stamp out corruption, and suppressed the White Lotus and Miao rebellions.
 His successor, the Daoguang Emperor, attempted to suppress the opium trade in China, which brought the Qing dynasty into conflict with the British in the First Opium War.
 The war resulted in a Chinese defeat and the Treaty of Nanjing, an "unequal treaty" which ceded Hong Kong Island to the British and opened several ports to foreign trade.
 In 1856, further tensions between the Qing dynasty and foreign powers led to the outbreak of the Second Opium War, which resulted in further "unequal treaties" being signed by the Chinese government.
 Amidst a backdrop of rising economic issues, sectarian tension and foreign interventions, the Taiping Rebellion broke out in 1850.
 Led by Christian revolutionary Hong Xiuquan, the rebels established the Taiping Heavenly Kingdom.
 The rebellion ultimately became one of the bloodiest conflicts in history, killing roughly 20 to 30 million people, and proved to be a pyrrhic victory at best for the Qing dynasty, as it would collapse less than 50 years after the rebellion.
 The rebellion resulted in increased sectarian tension and accelerated regionalism, in what would prove to be a foreshadowing of the Warlord Era that would come after the fall of the Qing.

 Despite these issues, the Qing dynasty carried on after the rebellion, with Empress Dowager Cixi as its effective head from 1861 to 1908.
 She was a moderate reformer, overseeing the Tongzhi Restoration.
 The turn of the century Boxer Rebellion exemplified popular discontent, and led to an international coalition invading China to protect foreign citizens and interests.
 Cixi sided with the rebels, and was dealt a decisive defeat by the combined forces of the coalition.
 Cixi's death in 1908 left the country in deep trouble and without an effective leader.
 The emperor, Puyi, was a toddler, and the control of his regency was fiercely contested.
 Yuan Shikai maneuvered himself into power as president of an ineffectual Republic, and forced the abdication of Puyi, the last emperor, in 1912.
 This brought an end to the Qing dynasty, and over 2,000 years of imperial rule in China.
 Shikai briefly ruled as a dictator, but proved incapable of ruling all China, and the country splintered apart, not to be fully reunited until 1928 under Chiang Kai-shek.
 A brief and ineffective restoration of the dynasty occurred in 1917 with Puyi at its head, emblematic of the chaotic and inconclusive conflicts that would wrack China until Kuomintang rule.